Subrogation – Well worth the effort

 Not every natural catastrophe is an act of God

-The fact that subrogation is a ubiquitous issue, appearing even in the most unlikely of contexts, is exemplified by the California wildfires that caused over US$ 1.5bn in damage in San Diego in 2007.
+The fact that subrogation is a ubiquitous issue, appearing even in the most unlikely of contexts, is exemplified by the California wildfires that caused significant damage in San Diego in 2007.
 Whereas some insurers assumed that the long drought leading up to the fires had been exclusively to blame, others retained counsel to investigate possible avenues of recourse.
 The investigation found that the fires had not in fact been pure acts of God but were caused, among other things, by sparks from poorly maintained power lines.
 With the aid of legal counsel, significant amounts were recovered by subrogation.

 Another case revolved around water damage to a school in Arizona caused by a flash flood.
 During an investigation, it was determined that the school had been built on a site onto which surface water was channelled after heavy rainfall.
 A diversion gully had been built for this reason, but it was evidently not big enough to contain such large volumes of water.
 The case went to court, and the contractor responsible was held liable for 90% of the loss.